Illustration of global warming and climate change concept

 Nearly all growth in energy demand and greenhouse gas emissions in the coming three decades will come from less developed economies, research shows.
 These are the countries that desperately need investment to clean up their polluting industries – green investment at this stage could ensure a cleaner transition in the future.
 It’s a cost-effective way to help fight climate change.

-Our analysis also warns against false hope.
+Our analysis also warns against false claims.
 Although economic decline can herald a short-term drop in emissions, thanks to less activity, the picture is bleaker in the longer term.
 This is true of the global financial crisis and also of the pandemic – the economic fallout from the crisis damaged longer term green investments because cash was hard to find.

 Firms differ significantly in how much money they can borrow, and the competence of their environmental leadership